Eddie Howe: Managerial style

 Howe completed his coaching badges with the Irish FA in 2011, implementing a tactically flexible system with the teams that he manages.
-Howe's coaching style has been influenced by such football managers as Jurgen Klopp, Johan Cruyff and Diego Simeone, having spent time observing the latter's training methods after leaving Bournemouth.
+Howe's coaching style has been influenced by such football managers as Jürgen Klopp, Johan Cruyff and Diego Simeone, having spent time observing the latter's training methods after leaving Bournemouth.
 Many of Howe's man-management techniques have been influenced by John Wooden, former American college basketball coach.

-Tactically, Howe prefers a 4–3–3 in possession, switching to a 4–5–1 out of possession, with an emphasis placed on pressing the oppositions defence, resulting in a higher amount of quick-turnovers.
+Tactically, Howe prefers a 4–3–3 in possession, switching to a 4–5–1 out of possession, with an emphasis placed on pressing the opposition's defence, resulting in a higher amount of quick-turnovers.
 During the 2023–24 Premier League season, Newcastle United had increased defensive injuries, forcing Howe to use 3–4–2–1 and 4–4–2, however this meant that the team produced their highest ever goal scoring campaign, netting 85 goals in 38 games.